 Once the business is officially open, ongoing costs can be written off as well under the category of operating business expenses.

 The IRS allows business owners to deduct tax preparation fees as a business expense.

-This is limited not just to the expenses of hiring a tax professional prepare your return but also expenses related to purchase of tax software and tax-related books, legal fees for representation in tax audits, advice on tax planning, collections and criminal investigations.
+This is limited not just to the expenses of hiring a tax professional prepare your return but also expenses related to the purchase of tax software and tax-related books, legal fees for representation in tax audits, advice on tax planning, collections and criminal investigations.

 Can You Write off Licensing Fees?

 Like many deductions, you can write off license fees and expenses if they qualify as a business expense.
-For example, a lawyer must pay an annual licensing fee to remain licenses in the state.
+For example, a lawyer must pay an annual licensing fee to remain licensed in the state.
 This fee can be written off.

 License fees for personal purposes such as pet licensing fees and marriage licenses are generally are not allowed as a tax deduction.